-The phrase “a rising tide lifts all boats” expresses the idea that if the economy improves, every participant in the economy will be in an improved financial position.
+The phrase “rising tide lifts all boats” expresses the idea that if the economy improves, every participant in the economy will be in an improved financial position.

-Years later, resident Trump’s economic advisor, Larry Kudlow, used the phrase to talk about what he said were the benefits of the Trump economy:
+Years later, President Donald Trump’s top economic advisor, Larry Kudlow, used the phrase to talk about what he said were the benefits of the Trump economy:

 It was a roaring success, inheriting a stagnant economy on the front end of recession, the program of tax cuts, historic roll back of onerous regulations that crippled small business, unleashing energy to become the world’s number one producer, and free, fair, and reciprocal trade deals to bolster manufacturing, agriculture, technology and other sectors.